speed2exe/myzql/README.md

 pub fn main() !void {
     // ...
     // You can do a text query (text protocol) by using `query` method on `Conn`
-    // Observe that an allocator is required.
-Allocation and network will be invoked.
+    // Allocator is required in an event that there are rows returned from the server,
+    // If there are no rows returned, it is safe to not call `deinit`
     // If you are able to have an upper bound of this operation, you can provide a more optimized allocator.
     // You may also do insertion query here, but it will not be optimal and will be more
     // vulnerable to SQL injection attacks.
     const result = try c.query(allocator, "CREATE DATABASE testdb");
+    // If a query can return rows, you need to deinit.
+    // This is because when there are rows returned,
+    // rows metadata like column types will received and
-    defer result.deinit(allocator); // rememeber to deinit the result
+    // need to be preserved for result decoding defer result.deinit(allocator);

     // Query results can have a few variant:
     // - ok:   OkPacket     => error occurred